KJB88/KJB88.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: Repos
 description: It's where I keep my code and stuff.
 Well, just code actually.
 All of my work is stored on Github.
 Feel free to check my repos out!
+(The Github API can take a second to respond, so give it a second!).
 url: https://github.com/KJB88
 nav: true
 nav_order: 4